MysteriousAlpaca/D-Wang-Repository/index.md

-# Hi, I'm <Your Name>
+# Hi, I'm <"Dylan Wang">
-Welcome to my ICS4U portfolio.
-I’ll use this site to post my work and reflections.
+Welcome Ms. Kim or other to my student profile for the 2025-2026 ICS4U school year.
+This is where I will be posting most of my projects, reflections, and assets.
+If you have any questions or concerns, you may contact me.

 ## Highlights
 - 🔧 Project 1: *(title)* – *(1–2 lines about what it does)*